cmccarthy1/docs/docs/ml/toolkit/clustering/score.md

 - `df` is the distance function as a symbol, e.g. `e2dist` `edist` `mdist`
 - `clt` is the list of clusters returned by the clustering algorithms in `.ml.clust`

-returns the Dunn index, with a higher value indicating better clustering, where clusters are well separated and tightly packed.
+returns the Dunn index, where a higher value indicates better clustering, with well-separated, tightly-packed clusters.

 ```q
 q)show d:2 10#20?10.